Estuarine Bays

 Sample Itineraries

 Standard programs include our core curriculum of water quality, invertebrate ecology, marine specimen identification, seagrass ecology, oyster reef ecology, hard bottom ecology.
 Basic and advanced versions of the core curriculum are available; the advanced options incorporate data collection and are geared towards High School and STEM/STEAM participants.
 We have many options to customize the adventure by location depending on time available and age level of participants.
+A potential list of activities and the Florida Standard associated with the activity is provided at this link.

 Group Sizes